Understanding Captives

 3

 Captives take time to set up before any coverage may be bound.
-This depends on size and complex nature of what the captive will write as business. this includes obtaining a fronting carrier, reinsurances or excess and other requirements from the departments of insurance.
-Timing can take up to anywhere from two months to a year.
+This depends on the size and complexity of what coverage the captive will write for the business.
+This includes obtaining a fronting carrier, reinsurances or excess, and other requirements from the departments of insurance.

 Captive ownership participation